Sussex Bonfire Societies: Development

 The Sussex Bonfire tradition is a uniquely local form of protest with several influences under the motto We Burn For Good.

-Whereas Guy Fawkes night in most parts of Great Britain is traditionally commemorated at large public fireworks displays or small family bonfires, towns in Sussex and Kent hold huge gala events with fires, processions and festivals.
+Whereas Guy Fawkes Night in most parts of Great Britain is traditionally commemorated at large public fireworks displays or small family bonfires, towns in Sussex and Kent hold huge gala events with fires, processions and festivals.
 The tradition has remained strong for more than a century becoming the highlight of the year for many towns and villages in the South East.
 The Bonfire Societies use the events to collect money for local charities.

-Guy Fawkes night was adopted by the early Lewes Bonfire gangs for convenience as this was the night that civil disobedience was tolerated when young men could let off steam which became riots.
-From the mid 18th century Guy Fawkes night celebrations began to take on an entirely different meaning as a rallying point to protest against authority, inequalities and for social justice.
+Guy Fawkes Night was adopted by the early Lewes Bonfire gangs for convenience as this was the night that civil disobedience was tolerated when young men could let off steam which became riots.
+From the mid-18th century Guy Fawkes night celebrations began to take on an entirely different meaning as a rallying point to protest against authority.
 In 1785 the greatest riot perhaps ever known at Lewes began when a bonfire was started on School Hill in the centre of town.

 Later many conscripted men returning from the Napoleonic Wars faced real hardship and added to this feeling of social injustice, forming themselves into gangs based around sea ports where they had connections and could operate with relative impunity.
 The French Marinière jumper was adopted as better equipment by the British sailors and as trophies of war.
 Additionally the Sailor suit was common dress for working-class people at the time because of its ready availability at ports and as counter-fashion for the working class.
 It also provided cover for the gangs to operate as you could hide in plain sight if other people are wearing the same thing.
 Different colour stripes differentiated the different gangs.

 Later still the disenfranchised workers became increasingly politicised by radicals like Tom Paine, who lived in Lewes, and bonfire gangs or 'boys' began to organise, collecting subscriptions to finance them and building bonfires and burning effigies to show their dissent.

 The radicals like Tom Paine began to form successful campaigns for political reform such as the Chartists and adopted lobbying and peaceful demonstration tactics and rejected those who continued with the street riots.
 Consequently there was a ban on assembly with burning torches and bonfires to quell the workers uprising.
 It was from this point that Guy Fawkes night became the special and local 'Bonfire' in Lewes as it adopted the right to have a bonfire and celebrate under the Observance of 5th November Act 1605.

-The banning didn't stop the Bonfire celebrations in Lewes and they spread to other parts of East Sussex in uprising.
+The banning did not stop the Bonfire celebrations in Lewes and they spread to other parts of East Sussex in uprising.
 From 1827 the Bonfire Boys became more organised and darkened their faces to prevent arrest.
 From 1832 blazing tar barrels were rolled down the narrow streets of the commercial and wealthy centre of Lewes with timber buildings on either side, openly threatening life and property of the ruling classes.